 Fact: Acknowledging your pain is a sign of courage and strength.

-It takes courage to accept chronic pain, but doing so is the best first step to treating it.
+It takes courage to accept Complex Regional Pain Syndrome, but doing so is the best first step to treating it.
 Suffering constant pain in silence is no way to cope.

-5. Bed rest is best for reducing chronic pain.
+5. Bed rest is best for reducing Complex Regional Pain Syndrome.

 Fact: Moving through the pain helps improve it.